jedwood/smsfoo/README.md

 Sometimes filling out quick surveys or sign-up forms is best done via SMS.
 [Twilio](http://twilio.com) makes that a snap.

-_SMS Foo_ lets you build and use WuFoo forms for both web-based and SMS interactions.
+_SMS Foo_ lets you build and use the same WuFoo form for both web-based and SMS interactions.

 ##Demo